dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 # Nextflow

 Nextflow is a workflow manager for scientific computing.
-Further details can be found at:
+Details can be found at:

 [Nextflow.io](https://www.nextflow.io)